smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 Creating production RIF database
 New user [default peter]:  kevin
 New RIF40 db [default sahsuland]: rif40
-New user password [default kevin]:  garwood
+New user password [default kevin]:  garwood1901
 ##########################################################################################
 #
 # WARNING! this script will the drop and create the RIF40 rif40 database.
 # Type control-C to abort.
 #
-# Test user: kevin; password: garwood
+# Test user: kevin; password: garwood1901
 #
 ##########################################################################################
 Press any key to continue . . .